dotfurther/OpenDiscoverSDK/README.md

 - And more...

 ## This GitHub repository hosts the following C# examples that illustrate how to use the Open Discover SDK API
-- DocumentIdentifier Example: shows how to use SDK to identify the document file formats of all files under an input directory/sub-directories
+- DocumentIdentifier Example - shows how to use SDK to identify the document file formats of all files under an input directory/sub-directories
-- ContentExtraction Example: illustrates the following SDK features:
+- ContentExtraction Example - illustrates the following SDK features:
    - How to extract text and metadata from office documents, PDFs, XPS, raster images, vector images, multimedia, and more
    - How to decrypt password protected office documents, PDFs, and archives
    - How to identify the languages present in extracted text